lix-project/lix-website/content/blog/2025-06-27-lix-critical-bug.md

 We are deeply sorry for the disruption.
 We are working on a fix, which will undergo approximately **72 hours of testing** before we declare it safe.
 This post will be updated with progress.

+Lix versions which are affected are the following ones:

+- Lix 2.91.2
+- Lix 2.92.3
+- Lix 2.93.1

+This problem has been witnessed on Linux, the root cause is platform independent and we believe it can occur on Darwin as well.

 ## What to do now

 To avoid further breakage: